-Employers allowing a student to use a future year educational benefit for the current year can defer their tuition.
+Employers allowing a student to use a future year educational benefit for the current year will be allowed to defer their tuition.

 The College reserves the right to deny future deferment benefits to a student who fails to follow the deferment policies and procedures.